elsa-k-donovan/analog-sensor-to-touchdesigner/README.md

-# analog-sensor-to-touchdesigner
+# Sensor Network Cookbook 📔

-How to connect an analog sensor to Touchdesigner using OSC via wifi.
+How to make an analog sensor network and connect it to Touchdesigner using OSC.

+- Recipe 1: Electronic Schema
+- Recipe 2: Arduino Code
+- Recipe 3: Touchdesigner Setup